markmo/dltemplate/README.rst

     creating a bidirectional RNN
 12. Combining a CNN (encoder) and RNN (decoder) to caption images
 13. A higher level framework (3 lines of code for an image classifier)
+14. Deep Reinforcement Learning using CartPole environment in the OpenAI Gym

 Datasets